rails/sprockets/README.md

 If the `less` gem is available to your application, you can use LESS to write CSS assets in Sprockets.
-Note that the LESS compiler is written in JavaScript, and at the time of this writing, the `less` gem depends on `therubyracer` which embeds the V8 JavaScript runtime in Ruby.
+Note that the LESS compiler is written in JavaScript and the `less` gem (on MRI) uses `therubyracer` which embeds the V8 JavaScript runtime in Ruby, while on JRuby you're going to need `therubyrhino` gem installed.

 To write CSS assets with LESS, use the extension `.css.less`.